-Item Quantity Units Notes Patching No. of Potholes 45 Item Training has been conducted with the staff however, patching has be still slow with cold mix still being used due to some ongoing to the staff however, patching has been conducted with the staff however, patching has been staff however, patching has been still slow with cold mix still being used due to some ongoing his staff however.
-Litres Emulsion 255 Litres maintenance.
-Aggregate (7mm) 3 m3 Plant Mix 4 kg 5 White Paint 740 Litres Line marking has remained busy for the month of September and Line Yellow Paint 205 Litres works have included remarking of stop and give way bars, remarking centre lines, car parking bays and no standing bays. ב ה Black Paint 0 Litres centre lines, car parking bays and no standing bays.
-Glass Beads 740 kg Signs Repaired Signs 5 Item Signs have been knocked down or damaged by the elements such as wind loosening bolts etc. Replacement Signs 11 Item Signs have been either damaged beyond repairs or have become obsolete due to changing standards.
+Item Quantity Units Notes 5) No. of Potholes 45 Item Training has been conducted with the staff however, patching has been still slow with cold mix still being used due to some ongoing Patching Litres Emulsion 255 Litres maintenance.
+P Aggregate (7mm) 3 m3 Plant Mix 4 kg 5 White Paint 740 Litres Line marking has remained busy for the month of September and Line Yellow Paint 205 Litres works have included remarking of stop and give way bars, remarking centre lines, car parking bays and no standing bays. ב ה Black Paint 0 Litres centre lines, car parking bays and no standing bays.
+Glass Beads 740 kg Repaired Signs 5 Item Signs have been knocked down or damaged by the elements such as wind loosening bolts etc. Signs Replacement Signs 11 Item Signs have been either damaged beyond repairs or have become obsolete due to changing standards.
 Vandalized Signs 7 Item New signs 0 Item No new signs have been erected for the month of September 2020.
 Watering/D ust Control Dust Suppression 3 loads per day - Dust suppression continues as normal for the month of August due to the dry conditions.
 The back road to Healy Estate is being watered daily.
 Also carting water to the Gunpowder Roadworks job.
 Rosmech 1063 km Street sweeping has continued for the month of September with both Street Sweeper (Unit 345) 63.2 Tonnes sweepers.
 Sweeping has been carried out in both the CBD and outer city streets.
 Si Schwarze A4 882 km • Storm (Unit 343) 19.1 Tonnes General Urban Road Maintenance Works Cemetery - Upgrade to Internal Roads & Kerb at Mount Isa Cemetery Placement of 20mm stone ongoing as staff is available.